-The fight to move forward towards the investigation and criminal prosecution of those responsible for the crimes committed over these last three years -crimes for which there is no time prescribed for prosecution and for which amnesty cannot be recognized-will be a guiding force in advancing towards democratic reconstruction of our country.
+The fight to move forward towards the investigation and criminal prosecution of those responsible for the crimes committed over these last five years -crimes for which there is no time prescribed for prosecution and for which amnesty cannot be recognized- will be a guiding force in advancing towards democratic reconstruction of our country.

-To follow this path of relentless resistance and fight for a country committed to guaranteeing human rights, protecting peace, justice and democracy, we issue the following social demands: 1) democratic transformation of our public institutions, to promote the independence and impartiality of branches of government and aiming at guaranteeing the human rights of all Nicaraguans; 2) guarantee of freedom of speech, freedom of association and freedom of thought; 3) protection of the right to work for all the people who have been affected during this period and also of their right to education; and 4) special protection for vulnerable groups particularly affected by the violent and repressive actions of the Government.
+To follow this path of relentless resistance and fight for a country committed to guaranteeing human rights, protecting peace, justice and democracy, we issue the following social demands: 1) democratic transformation of our public institutions, to promote the independence and impartiality of branches of government and aiming at guaranteeing the human rights of all Nicaraguans; 2) guarantee of freedom of speech, freedom of association and freedom of thought; 3) protection of the right to work for all the people who have been affected during this period and also of their right to education; and 4) special protection for vulnerable groups particularly affected by the violent and repressive actions of the Government, such as human rights defenders, political prisoners, women, Indigenous peoples and Afro-descendants, students, the LGBTIQ+ community, internally displaced persons, migrants, asylum seekers, refugees and beneficiaries of complementary forms of protection; 5) the immediate and unconditional release of all individuals arbitrarily deprived of their physical liberty, the dropping of charges against them and the immediate cessation of persecution based on political reasons, including arbitrary detentions and criminalization, arbitrary denaturalization and forced deportation; 6) the restoration of the legal status to all civil society organizations, political parties and media outlets that have been arbitrarily dissolved or sanctioned, ensuring the return of all their assets; 7) the reestablishment of the rule of law, the elimination of any domestic legislation that constitutes a Criminal Law of the Enemy and the adherence to relevant international human rights law for any legislation that unduly restricts civic space; 8) the initiation of thorough, independent and transparent investigations into the human rights violations and crimes against humanity committed, aiming at holding accountable and sanctioning those individuals involved, even those with the highest level of responsibility; and 9) the guarantee of comprehensive reparations, non-repetition, and the right of victims, their families and the entire community to know the truth about the events.

 For the defense of human rights and the restoration of democracy in Nicaragua, the transforming force of the international, regional and national human rights community continues to be fundamental.
 For this reason, we emphasize our call for the cooperation of the States and international organizations, particularly the Inter-American Human Rights System -by means of sustaining its priority actions in the country- and the Universal Human Rights System -through the installation of an Independent International Mission to determine the facts about Nicaragua.
 Likewise, we appeal to the solidarity of the Latin American human rights movement, which is renewed and strengthened in resistance to the massive and systematic violations of human rights committed in the framework of dictatorships and the violent internal armed conflicts of our region.
 Finally, we call on Nicaraguans to strengthen their fight against impunity and renew their commitment to their actions for freedom, justice, human rights and democracy in our country.
+Therefore, we strongly request the collaboration of the States and international organizations, particularly the Inter-American System of Human Rights, to sustain their priority actions in the country and the Universal System of Human Rights through the renewal of the mandate of the Group of Human Rights Experts on Nicaragua (GHREN).